64kramsystem/personal_notes/topics/linux_tools.md

 It's not straightforward/possible to extract the kernel config from non-running kernels, for example, the script `extract-ikconfig` requires a certain compile-time setting.
 If it's not found how to generate the Ubuntu mainline config from the mainline-crack repo, in theory one could set `CONFIG_IKCONFIG=m`, build the kernel, extract the image, and run `extract-ikconfig`.

+When performing a standard build of the deb packages, the package `linux-image` contains a copy of the configuration; the Ubuntu package doesn't, though.

 Configurations can be merged via script: `scripts/kconfig/merge_config.sh .config debian.master/config/amd64/config.*`.

 The frame size errors can be ignored by setting `CONFIG_FRAME_WARN=0` (but this should not be necessary in first place).